cncf/techdocs/assessments/0008-backstage.md

 TBD

-SEO helps users find your project and it's documentation, and analytics helps you monitor site traffic and diagnose issues like page 404s.
-Intra-site search, while optional, can offer your readers a site-focused search results.

 We evaluate on the following:

 * Analytics:
-  - Is analytics enabled for the production server?
+  - Is analytics enabled for the production server? *It doesn't look like the site has the Docusaurus `plugin-sitemap` plugin installed.*
-  - Is analytics disabled for all other deploys?
+  - Is analytics disabled for all other deploys? *TBD.
+See below*
   - If your project used Google Analytics, have you migrated to GA4?
+TBD
   - Can Page-not-found (404) reports easily be generated from you site analytics?
 Provide a sample of the site's current top-10 404s.
+TBD
-* Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches?
+* Is site indexing supported for the production server, while disabled for website previews and builds for non-default branches? *Apparently that's automatic with* `plugin-sitemap`.
-* Is local intra-site search available from the website?
+* Is local intra-site search available from the website? *Yes*
-* Are the current custodian(s) of the following accounts clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia)
+* Are the current custodian(s) of the following accounts clearly documented: analytics, Google Search Console, site-search (such as Google CSE or Algolia) *No*

 #### Maintenance planning